dramco-iwast/guide/Configuration/what-are-thresholds.md

 2. If we are interested when a value enters the area between `TH` and `TL`,  `TL` has a higher value than `TH`.

-3. If we want to know when a metric value differs from a specific value, we can define `TH`equal to `TL`.
+3. If we want to know when a metric value crosses a specific value, we can define `TH` equal to `TL`.

 ![](../assets/images/tl-th-thresholds.svg)